Arthur4718/My-Portfolio/README.md

 A simple app showcasing the use of TabLayout, ViewPage and Fragments.
 Its a very simple code and its suited for students or advanced developers looking for examples and code snippets.

+# App contents.

+* ViewPage Element.
+* Uses intent to call the dialog function from the Android.
+* Uses TabLayout.

 # Dowloading the app.